argonne-lcf/ai-science-training-series/01-AI-at-Scale/README.md

 enough to fit on a GPU but our dataset is large enough that we will need more than 1 GPU.
 This is commonly known as the Data Parallel training.

+There are other degrees of paralllelisms that are employed in the state-of-the-art large model trainings, for example, tensor parallelism, sequence parallelism etc. for more efficient resource usage.
+We will learn more about these techniques in the next lecture of this series.

 _Note_: To quickly estimate the resource requirements of a model training, the shortcut could be: Trillion($10^{12}$)  parameter models ~ TB, Billion ($10^{9}$) parameter models ~ GB.
 If FP16, then $2$ Bytes per parameters, if